-A tendency toward action bias can at times lead coaches and players astray and undermine short and long term progress.
+A tendency toward action bias can at times lead basketball coaches and players astray, undermining short and long term progress.

 Read more on Cognitive Biases and how they relate to coaching: